M-Sumaiya/trainee_de_pipeline/README.md

 ## ✅ Data Quality Checks

-Basic checks during transformation:
+Basic checks performed during transformation:

-* Required columns exist
+* Required columns exist for each dataset
-* Currency values are numeric
+* Currency and amount values are non-negative and numeric
-* Dates are valid
+* Dates are valid and properly converted
-* Deterministic keys are generated
+* Deterministic unique keys are generated for idempotency

 ---